dwrobel/flatcam/README.md

 - whenever the user changes the Excellon format values for loading files, the Export Excellon Format values will be updated
 - made optional the behavior of Excellon Export values following the values in the Excellon Loading section
 - updated the translations (except RU) and the POT file
+- added to the NonCopperClear.clear_copper() a parameter to be able to run it non-threaded

 13.09.2019